rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 1. Cover of the mobile web app.
 A default cover is used if your last blog entry doesn't contain a large enough featured image.
 2. Articles within a category.
 3. Side menu with all the enabled categories.
+4. Side menu with all the enabled pages.
-4. Article details.
+5. Article details.
-5. Comments panel for an article.
+6. Comments panel for an article.
-6. "What's New" page from the admin panel.
+7. "What's New" page from the admin panel.
 Displays latest updates and news.
-7. "Look & Feel" page from the admin panel.
+9. "Look & Feel" page from the admin panel.
 Customize theme by choosing colors, fonts and adding your own app icon, logo & cover.
-8. "Content" page from the admin panel.
-Show/hide categories of articles in the mobile web app.
+9. "Content" page from the admin panel.
+Show/hide categories of articles and pages in the mobile web app.
-9. "Settings" page from the admin panel.
-Set display mode and add your Google Analytics Id.
+10. "Settings" page from the admin panel.
+Set display mode, add your Google Analytics Id and enable the Premium version.
-10. "More" page from the admin panel.
+11. "More" page from the admin panel.
 Other capabilities offered in the premium hosted platform.

 == Known issues and limitations for v2.0 ==